 Once you’ve created a design in PosterMyWall, you can easily repurpose content to different size dimensions with a single click!
-For example, you can create a free flyer and quickly resize it to an Instagram post or a Pinterest Pin with the click of your mouse.
+For example, you can create free flyers and quickly resize these to Instagram posts or Pinterest pins with the click of your mouse.
 This is an excellent way to reinforce your message across all of your social media outlets.
 And that’s not the only way to promote your event.

 Don’t forget to spread the word to church members